better-commerce/betterstorefront/README.md

 BetterCommerce is a **Headless**, **API-First SaaS based**  suite of independent **composable** modules **Ecommerce, PIM, OMS**, **AI Product Recommendations** and **Analytics** that work independently with other platforms as well as it works fully integrated as an end-to-end commerce solution.

-This storefront is an all-in-one storefront based on Next.js, for high-performance e-commerce sites.
+This storefront is an all-in-one storefront based on Next.js **version 13.3.0**, for high-performance e-commerce sites.
 With a few clicks, developers can clone, deploy and fully customize their own store.
 The storefront by default works out-of-the-box with BetterCommerce suite of APIs, however can be customized to work with other headless commerce API providers as well.

 Start right now at [bettercommerce.io](https://bettercommerce.io)